grinnell-cs/csc151-dh/_eboards/eboard15-2.md

 ### Upcoming work

 * Wednesday readings due Tuesday at 10:00 p.m.
+* Today's lab due Tuesday at 10:30 p.m.
+    * Since Tuesday is a work differently day, today qualifies as "SAM SAID WE COULD STOP HERE".
+However, I strongly recommend that you finish the lab on your own, particularly since learning recursion is important.
 * Friday readings due Thursday at 10:00 p.m.
 * MP3 due Thursday the 3rd at 10:30 p.m.
 * MP4 due Thursday the 3rd at 10:30 p.m.